miniwark/miniwark-howtos/build_pgModeler0.9.0_for_Windows_64-bit.md

 ## Install

 Inno Setup should have create a `pgmodele.exe` file inside  `C:\msys64\home\myusername\pgmodeler`.
 This is the installer executable.
-Just run it to properly install PgModeler.
+Just run it to install PgModeler.